BlueM/Pashua-Binding-AppleScript/Readme.md

 Usage
 ======
 This repository contains uncompiled AppleScript code.
-You can open “Example.applescript” and run it in the script editor, but it needs a compiled version of “Pashua.applescript”.
+You can open “Example.applescript” and run it in the script editor, but it needs a compiled version of “Pashua.applescript” (which is also in this folder).

 Solution: simply open a Terminal window, run “compile.sh” (i.e.: drag the icon onto the Terminal window and hit Return) and you’re done.
 You will now have “Example.scpt” and “Pashua.scpt”.
 “Example.scpt” is the actual example, and “Pashua.scpt” is the “library” for handling the communication with Pashua.